Many-body wave function and edge magnetization of an open $p+is$ superconducting chain: Introduction

 The rest of the paper is organized as follows.
 In Sec. \ref{sec:Ham} the model Hamiltonian for the spin-$1/2$ $p+is$ superconducting chain is discussed.
-Sec. \ref{sec:degenerate} presents a degenerate perturbation calculation of the ground state wave function and edge magnetization at special parameters, based on the observation that the 1D spin-$1/2$ $p$-wave superconductor can be decomposed into two Kitaev superconducting chains with unpaired Majorana modes on the edges.
-In Sec. \ref{sec:exact}, the exact ground state wave function is solved in a recursive form, and the corresponding edge magnetization is calculated, as shown in Fig. \ref{fig:edgemag}.
-Sec. \ref{sec:summary} summarizes the main results of the paper.
+Section \ref{sec:topo} shows that the 1D spin-$\frac12$ $p$-wave superconductor can be decomposed into two Kitaev superconducting chains with unpaired Majorana modes on the edges.
+In Sec. \ref{sec:exact}, the exact ground-state wave function is obtained in an explicit form in terms of creation operators.
+In Sec. \ref{sec:Edge magnetization}, the origin of edge spins in $p+is$ superconductors is explored through two approaches: calculation of edge magnetizations from the exact ground state wave function and reexamination within the picture of local Majorana modes.
+Section \ref{sec:summary} summarizes the main results of the paper.